 Ms. Li has extensive experience advising China’s new economy companies on U.S. and Hong Kong IPOs; representing companies and clients to obtain private equity financing and M&A from financial and strategic investors prior to, in connection with and after their IPOs; and advising investors on investments in companies in various industries around the world.

-Ms. Li repeatedly has been named to Chambers Global and Chambers Asia Pacific.
-She also was recognized for her work in China Capital Markets by Best Lawyers 2020, the publication’s first-ever China edition.
-Additionally, she was named one of the Top 15 Female Lawyers in China in 2019 by Asian Legal Business and as one of China’s Rising Lawyers in 2015 by the same publication.
+Ms. Li has been repeatedly named to Chambers Global and Chambers Asia Pacific.
+She also was named Dealmaker of the Year – International at the China Law & Practice Awards 2022, in addition to being recognized in other publications, including as a Next Generation Partner in The Legal 500 Asia Pacific 2022 and for her work in China Capital Markets by Best Lawyers 2020, the publication’s first-ever China edition.
+Additionally, she has been named one of the Top 15 Female Lawyers in China and one of China’s Rising Lawyers by Asian Legal Business.

 Her recent experience representing companies in U.S. and Hong Kong IPOs and other capital market transactions includes:

-Internet: 58.com Inc.; Autohome, Inc.; Baidu, Inc.; Bilibili Inc.; Bitauto Holdings Limited; China Literature Limited; Cootek Inc.; Trip.com Group Ltd. (Ctrip.com International Ltd.); Dangdang Inc.; Huize Holding Ltd.; iQiyi, Inc.; JD.com, Inc.; Jumei International Holding Limited; Huya Inc.; JOYY Inc. (YY Inc.); LAIX Inc.; LexinFintech Holdings Ltd.; MOGU Inc.; Molecular Data; Momo Inc.; NetEase Inc.; FinVolution Group (PPDai Group Inc.); RDA Microelectronics Inc.; Sina Corporation; Tuniu Corporation; VCREDIT Holdings Limited; Vipshop Holdings Limited; Weibo Corporation; Xiaomi Corporation; Xunlei Limited; Yixin Capital Limited; Yahoo!
+Internet: 58.com Inc.; Autohome, Inc.; Baidu, Inc.; Bilibili Inc.; Bitauto Holdings Limited; China Literature Limited; Cootek Inc.; Trip.com Group Ltd.; Dangdang Inc.; DiDi Global, Inc.; Huize Holding Ltd.; iQiyi, Inc.; JD.com, Inc.; Jumei International Holding Limited; Huya Inc.; JOYY Inc. (YY Inc.); LAIX Inc.; LexinFintech Holdings Ltd.; MOGU Inc.; Molecular Data; Momo Inc.; NetEase Inc.; Pinduoduo Inc.; FinVolution Group (PPDai Group Inc.); RDA Microelectronics Inc.; Sina Corporation; Tuniu Corporation; VCREDIT Holdings Limited; Vipshop Holdings Limited; Weibo Corporation; Xiaomi Corporation; Xunlei Limited; Yixin Capital Limited; Yahoo!
 Inc.; Youku Tudou Inc.; ZhongAn Online P&C Insurance Co., Ltd.; China Mass Media Corp. and VisionChina Media Inc. (both representing the underwriters).

-Consumer, Health Care, Fintech and Other Services: Xiaomi Corporation; 111, Inc.; 360 Finance, Inc.; 9F Inc.; China Renaissance Holdings Limited; Trip.com Group Ltd. (Ctrip. com International Ltd.); Dangdang Inc.; E-House Enterprise Holdings Limited; Everest Medicines Limited; Huize Holding Ltd.; Noah Holdings Ltd.; I-Mab; JD.com, Inc.; Jumei International Holding Limited; LexinFintech Holdings Ltd.; Lufax Holding Ltd.; MINISO Group Holding Ltd.; MOGU Inc.; FinVolution Group (PPDai Group Inc.); Secoo Holdings Limited; Tongjitang Chinese Medicines Co.; Tuniu Corporation; VCREDIT Holdings Limited; Viomi Technology Co., Ltd; Vipshop Holdings Limited; Yixin Capital Limited; Yatsen Holdings Ltd.; ZhongAn Online P&C Insurance Co., Ltd. and ZTO Express Inc.
+Consumer, Health Care, Fintech and Other Services: Xiaomi Corporation; 111, Inc.; 360 Finance, Inc.; 9F Inc.; Bairong Inc.; China Renaissance Holdings Limited; Trip.com Group Ltd.; Dangdang Inc.; E-House Enterprise Holdings Limited; Everest Medicines Limited; Huize Holding Ltd.; I-Mab; Noah Holdings Ltd.; JD.com, Inc.; Jumei International Holding Limited; KE Holdings Inc.; Lufax Holding Ltd.; LexinFintech Holdings Ltd.; MINISO Group Holding Ltd.; MOGU Inc.; FinVolution Group (PPDai Group Inc.); Secoo Holdings Limited; Smart Share Global Limited; Tongjitang Chinese Medicines Co.; Tuniu Corporation; VCREDIT Holdings Limited; Viomi Technology Co., Ltd; Vipshop Holdings Limited; Yatsen Holdings Ltd.; Yixin Capital Limited; ZhongAn Online P&C Insurance Co., Ltd.; and ZTO Express Inc.

-Ms. Li’s recent M&A and private equity experience includes:
+Ms. Li’s M&A and private equity experience includes:

-- Huya Inc. in its US$10 billion merger with DouYu International Holdings Limited;
+- the special committee of independent and disinterested directors of HUYA Inc. in its US$10 billion proposed merger with DouYu International Holdings Limited;

 - Trip.com International Ltd. (Nasdaq) in its: